gabhaftel/friendlie/README.md

 The first two sections give you options to use a pre-existing database of profiles (particularly userdatabase.csv).
 The first method uses an 'upload widget' and the second requires the file path.

+The third section provides a series of input validation functions, in order to minimize user error.

 The forth section creates the class 'Profile', which is used to store the information about each individual student.
 These include: name, username, password, age, bachelor, nationality, hobbies, languages spoken, among others.
-The class also includes functions to standardize all the user inputs, in order to minimze user error.
-Additionally, the class has a function where you can set your priorities (e.g. first priority is meeting people with the same nationality).
+The class also includes functions to standardize all the user inputs,  as well as a function where you can set your priorities (e.g. first priority is meeting people with the same nationality).

 When running the fith section, you will be able to either log in or sign up.
 When doing the latter, you will be prompted to create your profile and set your preferences.
 This cell automatically calls for sign-up (for the UX Test).
 In order to change into signin, simply change the function from sign_up to login_username and login_password.